Loading

 Résolution

-When Email-to-Case Matches an Email to a Contact it's expected behavior for the new case to be populated with a matching contact and their related account record.
+When Email-to-Case matches an email to a Contact, it is expected behavior for the new case to be populated with a matching contact and their related account record.

 2. Current User: User ID not equal to Value <Automated Case User's Id>